Skip to main content

 Guarantees:

-1. Baseline value is returned (production behavior unchanged)
+1. Baseline value is always returned — production behavior unchanged

 2. Candidate evaluation does not affect the returned result